-Travelling is an increasingly popular pastime but why do people love it so much?
+Travelling is back.
+By April this year, international tourism reached 97% of pre-pandemic levels in the first quarter of 2024.
+But why do people love it so much?
 Scientists are now discovering that international travel is good for you in unexpected ways.
 So, what are the surprising benefits of travelling?
 Read on to find out why travel is good for you.

 Introduction to the benefits of travelling

-‘Travel is not really about leaving our homes, but leaving our habits’ said British-born travel writer Pico Lyer.
+‘Travel is not really about leaving our homes, but leaving our habits’ – Pico Lyer

 Stepping outside our comfort zone and letting go of our daily routines can be good for our health.
 It’s about being truly open to the ebb and flow of the world around us.
 Allowing ourselves to be spontaneous.

 My year-long round the world trip in 2013 changed my outlook.
-But you don’t need to embark on a lengthy backpacking escapade to experience the advantages of travelling.
+But you don’t need to embark on a lengthy backpacking escapade to experience the benefits of travelling.

 Many years ago, I planned a three-week road trip around the West Coast of the United States with an ex-boyfriend.
 He suggested that we play it by ear, meaning we wouldn’t book all of our accommodation in advance.
 Wait, what?
-Of course, it fuelled my anxiety levels.
+This idea fuelled my anxiety levels.
 I had only ever been on package holidays.
 Now we would be driving around with only a loose plan.

 What if we couldn’t find somewhere to stay at such short notice?

 Once on the road trip, I realised that being spontaneous has its perks.
 We could move on from a place or stay longer, without having to worry about making cancellations.
-It took me a while to get used to the idea.
+It took me a while to get used to the benefits of travelling this way.

 But as the wind flipped my hair while we sped along California’s rugged coastal roads in our convertible Ford Mustang, I realised we were free.
 Unlike my hair, which mainly ended up in knots.